Cloth dryers are equipment at homes, hotels, and institutions – we use them to dry clothes after washing.

 Absolutely!
 We know that bacteria cause most of the germs.
-At a temperature of 100 degree Fahrenheit, most bacteria will be dead.
+At a temperature of 100 degrees Fahrenheit, most bacteria will be dead.

-Your clothes from the dryer will be free from germs as there is no bacteria that can survive beyond a temperature of 120 degree Fahrenheit.
+Your clothes from the dryer will be free from germs as there are no bacteria that can survive beyond a temperature of 120 degrees Fahrenheit.

 Can hair dryer kill bed bugs?

 The answer is simple: YES.
-Hair dryer generates heat, which can be directed to kill bed bugs – you can also use amamonia.
+Hairdryer generates heat, which can be directed to kill bed bugs – you can also use amamonia.

-However, most of hair dryers have low power rating and are also regulated by a thermal start.
+However, most of the hair dryers have a low power ratings and are also regulated by a thermal start.
 This limits them from producing enough heat that is required to kill bed bugs instantly.

 Related: Where Do Bed Bugs Hide?